The Tracks of My Tears: Background

 In 1975, Linda Ronstadt recorded a cover version of "The Tracks of My Tears" for her studio album Prisoner in Disguise that became a pop Top 40 hit in the US.
 The single was produced by Peter Asher and issued on Asylum Records as that album's second single.
 Ronstadt's version of the song was a success peaking at No. 25 on the Billboard Hot 100 chart, reaching No. 11 on the Billboard C&W chart in tandem with its B-side: the Emmylou Harris duet "The Sweetest Gift", and No. 42 in 1976 on the UK Singles Chart.

-Ronstadt later scored another of her biggest hits with her 1978 single "Ooh Baby Baby" which was a remake of the Miracles' hit single release precedent to "The Tracks of My Tears".
+Ronstadt later scored another of her biggest hits with her 1978 single "Ooh Baby Baby", which was a remake of the Miracles' hit single preceding "The Tracks of My Tears".
 Ronstadt and Smokey Robinson performed both "The Tracks of My Tears" and "Ooh Baby Baby" on the Motown 25: Yesterday, Today, Forever special broadcast on May 16, 1983.